 Stephen Rigby has assisted many people to change their behaviour with hypnotherapy.
 In Guildford, he also offers a free half hour introduction that will allow you to find out a little bit more about the process and what is required before making a commitment.

 Book a hypnotherapy appointment with Stephen Rigby at his Guildford or Woking, Surrey practice now!
 For priority treatment ring Stephen Rigby at your selected location:

 Habits respond well to hypnosis.
 Click on the habit for more detail

 A habit is only a problem when one wants to change it.
 Many habits are useful and need no change - like the one that allows a driver to change gear without conscious thought.
 We develop others with undesirable outcomes but then seem powerless to change them.
 One theory is that by using hypnosis one can get to the very part of the brain where the habits neural pathway exists and build an alternative one in its place.

 Since starting his practice in 2002, your therapist, Stephen Rigby, has helped countless people, people like you to break habits using hypnotherapy.

-Doctors, Dentists and Medical Consultants refer their patients to Stephen Rigby and he is the Hypnotherapist for the Surrey Park Clinic.
+Many Doctors, Dentists and Medical Consultants have referred their patients to Stephen Rigby and he is privileged to assist the medical profession.

 I look forward to welcoming you to to either my Guildford, Surrey main practice or to my practice in Woking, Surrey.